CSC 385 - Data Structures and Algorithms

 return -1;

-low + (high - low) / 2
+}low + (high - low) / 2

-and this is what is compared to determine if target is less than, greater than, or equal to the element in the middle of the subarraymid - 1
+(low + high) / 2 because this simpler version can result in integer overflow for large enough arrays.compareTo method is stored in an int and this is what is compared to determine if target is less than, greater than, or equal to the element in the middle of the subarraymid - 1 and mid + 1 are used to ignore those values that were already checked//Binary Search Implementation

 public int indexOf(Comparable array[], Comparable target) {